-Like traditional mesotherapy, fractional mesotherapy delivers nutrients into your skin through a series of micro-injections.
-The main difference is that the blend of ingredients we use in fractional mesotherapy is tailored to your unique skin type and needs.
+Fractional mesotherapy delivers nutrients into your skin through a series of micro-injections.
+The blend of ingredients we use is tailored to your unique skin type and needs.

 We also use treatment enhancements, such as electroporation, photo and LED stimulation to help the nutrients reach all parts of the epidermis.

 We use Restylane skin boosters to help skin that needs a deep and lasting boost of hydration.
 The treatment involves a series of injections of hyaluronic acid-rich ingredients, exactly where you need them.
-The results are skin which looks smoother and firmer, and feels wonderfully nourished and hydrated.
+The result is skin which looks smoother and firmer, and feels wonderfully nourished and hydrated.

 Skin boosters can be used to hydrate your face, neck, décolletage and hands.